MuKnSys/sui-for-salesforce/README.md

 ## Copyright and License

-Copyright 2023 Mutual Knowledge Systems, Inc.  SUI Salesforce is distributed under the GPL licence, version 3.0.
+Copyright 2024 Web3 Enabler, Inc.  SUI Salesforce is distributed under the GPL licence, version 3.0.
 For more information, see the [LICENSE file](LICENSE).